Clinician to Client: Homework | Counseling | Therapy

 • Before we meet again, I think it would be helpful for you to read this article I found about cognitive distortions, those automatic thoughts we were talking about.
 I’ll send it to you and next session we can talk about it!

 So, that’s the short and sweet on homework in therapy!
 It is not anything to worry about--just keep an open mind and communicate with your therapist and you will find a groove that works for you.
-If you think activities such as the ones above would benefit you and your life or you would like more personalized information, book an appointment with one of our skilled therapists on our website or call (215) 922- LOVE (5683) x 100.
+If you think activities such as the ones above would benefit you and your life or you would like more personalized information, book an appointment with one of our skilled therapists on our website.
+You can self schedule an in-person or virtual therapy session at the Center for Growth by calling (215) 922- LOVE (5683) x 100.

 InPerson Therapy & Virtual Counseling: Child, Teens, Adults, Couples, Family Therapy and Support Groups.
 Anxiety, OCD, Panic Attack Therapy, Depression Therapy, FND Therapy, Grief Therapy, Neurodiversity Counseling, Sex Therapy, Trauma Therapy: Therapy in Providence RI, Philadelphia PA, Ocean City NJ, Santa Fe NM, Mechanicsville VA